List of ticker-tape parades in New York City: Potential revisions

-In 2017, New York Mayor Bill de Blasio announced on Twitter that he intends to have Marshall Pétain's plaque removed from the Canyon of Heroes.
+In 2017, then Mayor Bill de Blasio announced on Twitter that he intended to have Marshall Pétain's plaque removed from the Canyon of Heroes.
 This happened after a national debate over the propriety of Confederate monuments spilled over into a reassessment of monuments in general.
 Pétain was honored in 1931 for his service in World War I. After France's defeat by Germany, he advocated surrender rather than resistance; Pétain headed the Nazi collaborationist government of Vichy France from 1940–1944.
 France itself has largely removed all commemoration for Pétain; the last street named after him was renamed in 2010.